 9. We’re carrying a heavier mental load than ever before

 The anxiety that accompanies parenting is unlike any other type of anxiety.
-It can be incredibly draining and can be a significant factor in why you feel as tired as you do.
+It can be incredibly draining and a significant factor in why you feel as tired as you do.

 More thoughts on motherhood exhaustion

-I hope this list around motherhood exhaustion not only validates how you feel, but also empowers you to get curious about supporting yourself.
-If necessary, speak up and have the required conversations to get you the help and support you deserve.
+I hope this list around motherhood exhaustion validates how you feel and empowers you to get curious about supporting yourself.
+If necessary, speak up and have the crucial conversations to bring you the help and support you deserve.